Surajict/Smartreceipts/README.md

 ### **5. Use Smart Search**
 - Go to the Dashboard and find the "Smart Search" section
-- Ask natural language questions like:
+- **Text Input**: Type natural language questions like:
   - "How much did I spend on electronics this year?"
   - "Show me all Apple products I bought"
   - "What warranties expire in the next 30 days?"
+- **Voice Input**: Click the microphone button and speak your question (NEW!)
+  - Supports 30-second recordings with auto-stop
+  - Real-time transcription using advanced AI
+  - Works on desktop and mobile browsers
-- Get AI-powered answers with relevant receipts
+- Get AI-powered answers with proper formatting and relevant receipts

 ### **6. Track Warranties**
 - Check your dashboard for warranty alerts